 A Birder’s Guide to the Texas Coast by Mel Cooksey and Ron Weeks (American Birding Association, 2006).

 Right in town, not far from the hotel, there are a bunch of great birding spots offering one the chance to see migrant songbirds.
 Also along the coast there is a variety of shorebirds, herons and terns.
-This field trip will work between four hotspots in close proximity to one another, including Hans & Pat Suter Wildlife Park, Corpus Christi Botanical Gardens, Flour Bluff, and Laguna Shores.
-(See map)
+This field trip will work between four hotspots in close proximity to one another, including Packery Channel County Park, Mollie Beattie Shorebird habitat, Hans & Pat Suter Wildlife Park, and Flour Bluff.

 Reddish Egret, Roseate Spoonbill, Mottled Duck, Neotropic Cormorant, Wilson’s Plover, Couch’s Kingbird and Painted Bunting.

 Like the Hotspots South itinerary this field trip hits a variety of great birding sites that can hold migrant songbirds, shorebirds, herons, and terns.
-Sites visited may include Blucher Park, Rose Hill Cemetery, Indian Point Pier, Fred Jones Nature Sanctuary, Sunset Lake Park.
+Sites visited may include Blucher Park, Rose Hill Cemetery, Indian Point Pier, Live Oak Park, Sunset Lake Park.

 Clapper Rail, Seaside Sparrow, Buff-bellied Hummingbird, Royal Tern, Least Tern, Black Skimmer, and American Oystercatcher.

-Bustling with birds and a famous hawkwatch, this park has tallied a list of over 300 species.
-Keeping our eyes skyward for hawks, we’ll also search for a number of South Texas specialties.
-Nearby are several more excellent birding sites we’ll aim to visit, including Pollywog Pond, Hilltop Community Center, and Tule Lake.
+Bustling with birds and a famous hawkwatch, these spots have tallied a list of over 300 species.
+Keeping our eyes skyward for hawks, we’ll also search migrants, and for South Texas specialties.
+If time allows we may make a quick stop at Tule Lake.